 Ransomware attacks have become an increasingly imposing threat to organizations with implications reaching beyond information security to governance, operations, finance, customer and public relations, and more.

-Today, the heightening popularity of ransomware and its potential for damage (from school shutdowns to compromised critical infrastructure to interruptions in healthcare delivery) has stirred broader, arguably overdue conversations on how to combat this globally pervasive threat.
+The heightening popularity of these attacks and their potential for damage, from school shutdowns to compromised critical infrastructure and interruptions in healthcare delivery, has sparked broader conversations on combating this globally pervasive threat.

-Ransomware is a form of malicious software (malware) that leverages data encryption to extort organizations for substantial ransoms that, once paid, will theoretically restore access to and/or unencrypt affected data using a decryption key.
-Ransomware often gets an initial foothold in an organization’s environment when a user engages with a social engineering tactic such as a phishing email or watering hole attack (more on that below).
+Ransomware is malicious software (malware) that leverages data encryption to extort organizations for substantial ransoms.
+Once paid, ransomware attackers theoretically restore access to or unencrypt affected data using a decryption key.

-Given threat actors’ overarching, lucrative success thus far, ransomware attacks have become the most ubiquitous and financially and informationally impactful cyber threat to enterprises and agencies today.
-In 2020 alone, the United States Federal Bureau of Investigation (FBI)’s Internet Crime Complaint Center (IC3) estimated that combined losses from ransomware attacks—based on only those reported to the IC3—totaled $30 billion.
-Within the last year alone, ransomware demands in the United States and Canada tripled in size, from $450,000 to $1.2 million on average.
-These numbers have continued to rise year over year as ransomware attacks grow in sophistication and scale.
+Today, ransomware attacks are the most financially and informationally detrimental cyber threat to enterprises and agencies.
+Recent data on ransomware from the United States Federal Bureau of Investigation’s Internet Crime Complaint Center (IC3) estimated that combined losses from ransomware attacks reported to the IC3 totaled $30 billion in 2020 alone.
+In 2021, ransomware demands in the United States and Canada tripled from $450,000 to $1.2 million on average.
+These numbers continue to rise as ransomware attacks grow in sophistication and scale.

 How Does Ransomware Work?